-This logic has been implemented as shown in the proposed control scheme (Fig. 6), where the inertial contribution is enabled only when $\Delta f$ and its derivative (Rate of Change of Frequency - RoCoF) are concordant.
+To improve the effect of IR control, an additional control was introduced.
+This additional control is based on the synthetic inertia controllers developed by the authors in [52, 53], and allows to suppress the inertial response when it is not necessary.
+According to the proposed scheme, the inertial contribution is enabled only when $\Delta f$ and its derivative (Rate of Change of Frequency - RoCoF) are concordant.
 As it will be shown in the experimental results, this additional control permits to reduce the settling time and improve the overall system transient stability.